-ELECTION OF A DIRECTOR
+ELECTION OF DIRECTORS

-The proxies appointed in the accompanied form of proxy are expected to vote for the election of the sole nominee noted in the following table to serve as a director of STRATTEC.
+The proxies appointed in the accompanied form of proxy are expected to vote for the election of the nominees noted in the following table to serve as directors of STRATTEC.
 Our Board of Directors is divided into three classes, with the term of office of each class ending in successive years.
-One director is to be elected at the Annual Meeting to serve for a term of three years expiring in 2019 and four directors will continue to serve for the terms designated in the table shown below.
-As indicated below, the individual nominated by our Board of Directors for election at the Annual Meeting is an incumbent director.
-The table below also provides brief biographies of each of our incumbent directors, including the nominee director for this year's Annual Meeting.
-We anticipate that the nominee listed in this Proxy Statement will be a candidate when the election is held.
-However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for the nominee director, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).
+Two directors are to be elected at the Annual Meeting to serve for a term of three years expiring in 2020 and three directors will continue to serve for the terms designated in the table shown below.
+As indicated below, the individuals nominated by our Board of Directors for election at the Annual Meeting are each an incumbent director.
+The table below also provides brief biographies of each of our incumbent directors, including the nominee directors for this year's Annual Meeting.
+We anticipate that the nominees listed in this Proxy Statement will be candidates when the election is held.
+However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for one or more of the nominee directors, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).